 Chickadees are small birds with big personalities.
-They are named for their songs, which sound as though they are saying “chick-a-dee-dee-dee”, or variations on that theme.
-North American chickadees are small birds (the largest are just 5.5 inches long) with proportionately large, round heads, variable amounts of white in prominent cheek patches, and always a black throat.
-All of our chickadees have short, but sharp bills equally well-adapted for hammering open seeds or grabbing bugs out of crevices.
-Chickadees are essentially gregarious, flocking birds except for a brief period of nesting and fledging young each year, when flocks break apart and birds set up breeding territories.
-Chickadees are frequent visitors at bird feeders across the continent, and are some of North America’s most beloved birds.
+Chickadees get their name from their songs, which sound as though they are saying “chick-a-dee-dee-dee”, or variations on that theme.
+They are small birds (the largest are just 5.5 inches long) with proportionately large, round heads, variable amounts of white in prominent cheek patches, and always a black throat.
+All of our chickadees have short, sharp bills well-adapted for hammering open seeds or grabbing bugs out of crevices.
+Chickadees are gregarious, flocking birds except when nesting and fledging young each year.
+Then the flocks break apart and birds set up breeding territories.
+Chickadees frequently visit bird feeders across the continent, making them some of North America’s best known and most beloved birds.

 The Mexican Chickadee might be problematic, except its only occurrence in North America is in the Chiricauhua Mountains of extreme southeastern Arizona and in the Animas Mountains of southwestern New Mexico.
 The only other chickadee that might overlap with it is the Mountain Chickadee.
 Mexican Chickadee differs from all other North American chickadees in that it has grayish rather than buffy or whitish flanks, and it has the most extensive black bib or throat patch of any chickadee.
-Mountain Chickadee is unique in having the white supercilium and they large, bright white auriculars as mentioned above.
+Mountain Chickadee is unique in having the white supercilium and they have large, bright white auriculars as mentioned above.

-Vocalizations One of the best ways to identify chickadees in the field is by their vocalizations.
+One of the best ways to identify chickadees in the field is by their vocalizations.
 Black-capped Chickadees have the familiar chick-a-dee-dee-dee call, and a pure whistled feebee song, as well as some sharp chik notes.
 Carolina Chickadees call with a much more rapid chickadeedeedeedee and often sing a 4-note see-bee see-bay song.
 Written out, these may look like they sound the same, but in the field, they are actually quite distinctive.
 Mountain Chickadees sing a rapid buzzy variant sounds like chicka-dzee-dzee.
 They call with a descending of 3-6 notes fee-bee-dee-dee.
 Mountain Chickadee song varies tremendously across its range.
 Mexican Chickadee sounds almost titmouse-like, with a peeta-peeta-peeta call and a slow tzee-tzee-tzee shhh shhh song.

 Chickadees nests usually occur in a pre-existing snag or dead tree, although this can vary with the availability of cavities.
 Chickadees average on the order of 5-8 eggs per nest.
 Both genders incubate the eggs, which typically hatch after about 10-15 days of incubation (this varies a bit between species).
 Baby chickadees are altricial, meaning they are born blind, without down and essentially are immobile at first, and require feeding by the parents.
 Both males and females cooperate to feed the chicks.
 Young chickadees typically fledge in about 13-18 days; fledglings will remain with the parents for about three weeks before family groups disperse.
-Although there are multiple regions where more than one chickadee species is present, the only two that are known to hybridize are the Black-capped and Carolina Chickadees.
+Though chickadee species pairs overlap in multiple regions, only Black-capped and Carolina Chickadees hybridize with each other.

-Feeding and Other Behaviors Except for breeding, chickadees are gregarious birds, and they spend much of their lives in flocks, either with other chickadees or mixed with other passerines like titmice, nuthatches, kinglets, creepers, warblers and woodpeckers, particularly in winter.
+Except for breeding, chickadees are gregarious birds, and they spend much of their lives in flocks, either with other chickadees or mixed with other passerines like titmice, nuthatches, kinglets, creepers, warblers and woodpeckers, particularly in winter.
 When chickadees encounter a predator, they will often engage in very vocal and hyperactive mobbing behavior, in which they scold the offending bird and draw attention to its presence, hoping to drive it off.
 They also typically respond strongly to pishing in the field, which can provide an observer with great looks at them, although care should be taken not to overuse this.
 In winter, chickadees often roost in large groups, often piling into cavities on top of one another where their shared warmth improves their energy management.